 Understanding and Responding To Abilities

 Testing for giftedness can identify exceptional abilities in specific areas, such as intellectual, creative, artistic, or leadership capacities.
 It helps understand a person’s strengths and areas where they might excel.
-In turn, testing for giftedness can help identify opportunities for advanced learning, specialized courses, and enrichment activities that cater to the needs of gifted individuals.
+In turn, testing for giftedness can help identify opportunities for advanced learning, specialized courses, and enrichment activities that cater to the needs of these individuals.
 Testing may be a requirement for entry into these programs.

 Testing for Giftedness and Tailored Education